agiletodd/agiletodd.github.io/_posts/Scrum-framework/2016-07-14-It-Worked-On-My-Machine.md

 + Testing
 + Deployment

-Each of the above stages requires sign off before the next stage begins.
 In Scrum, these stages don't exist; we do analysis, design, development, testing and deployment (hopefully at minimum to lower level environments) in thirty days or less.
 Is it safe to say in both of these scenarios the teams failed to fully consider deployment?
 Would they have been better bringing a team member from operations into the Scrum Team or at least having them as a stakeholder in Sprint Reviews?
-My opinion is yes.

 [//]: # (Answer)
-We could blame the teams for not considering every technical element however software development is complex.
-I believe these teams didn't fully have a comprehension of what a truly "done" increment of working software was.
-In order to have that full consideration a team must be cross-functional; they have all the skills necessary to delivery a "done" increment which has no more work left to reach production.
+We could blame the teams for not considering every technical element but software development is a complex profession.
+I believe the teams didn't fully have a comprehension of what a truly "done" increment of working software was.
+In order to have that full consideration a team must be cross-functional where they have all the skills necessary to delivery a "done" increment.
+There should be no more work left to reach production.

+In both of these situations operations was considered an afterthought.
 We all come from different backgrounds and experiences.
-That leads us all to ask different questions and take into consideration things that not each individual person might think of.
-That's the beauty of Scrum which is upheld by the Scrum values (Openness, Courage, Respect, Focus, Commitment).
+That leads us all to ask different questions and take into consideration technical elements from all of our backgrounds.
+That's the beauty of Scrum which is upheld by the Scrum values (Openness, Courage, Respect, Focus, Commitment) where we have no fear of speaking up.

 We have to break down the silos that still exist.
-This is a cultural problem that exists in a lot of organizations today.
+This is a cultural problem that is in a lot of organizations today.
 Years ago we tackled the development/test silo problem.
 I believe it's now time to tackle the development/test/operations problem.

+How else do you think these scenarios could have been prevented?
+I'm interesting in hearing your opinion.